Community Amenities Site Concept Scenarios

 To follow up on my active transport question.
 So then the safest route for a cyclist to get to this location from somewhere like the Lacombe neighbourhood would be to first bike south to meet up with the red willow trail, then west all the way to big lake, then bike the 1 or 2 kms back north to get to this site?
 I don’t believe thats going to encourage anyone to take that option.
 Similar if they were coming from the North Ridge neighbourhood, if there is no safe and quick way to get there by foot/bike people will be stuck driving to the site.

-NathanDurocher asked about 1 year ago
+NathanDurocher asked over 1 year ago

 Thanks for the question and we do understand the concern as the site is not connected to the rest of the Citys active transportation system as it is currently built out.
 This project focuses on how the City will grow, with the NW area being identified as a key growth area and will need several pieces of key improvements, all of which are planned, to connect.
 In your example, in the future you could cycle to the sidewalks along McKenney Avenue or Giroux Avenue to the Ray Gibbon Drive trail system, which currently exists only south of McKenney Avenue but will continue north to Giroux Avenue as Ray Gibbon Drive twinning occurs (which includes intersection improvements for safety), and from there directly into the site from planned trail connections.